 - Withdrawals.
 Withdrawals can throw off your allocation.
 Try to plan ahead and leave money in cash to cover foreseeable withdrawals and your advisory fee.
 When you need to raise funds for a withdrawal, consider selling off overweighted positions to bring the portfolio closer to the recommended allocation.

-Whichever strategies you choose, documenting your processes will help you apply your rebalancing strategy consistently across accounts.
+Whichever strategy you choose, documenting your processes will help you apply your rebalancing strategy consistently across accounts.

 The use of model portfolios for investment management is a process-driven strategy, allowing you to manage large amounts of assets efficiently.
-Using the strategies described here, it will also enable you to spend more time with your clients and prospects and, in turn, to grow your business with these quality relationships.
+By implementing the strategies described here, it will also enable you to spend more time with your clients and prospects—and to grow your business with these quality relationships.

 Do you manage your own model portfolios or do you outsource investment management?
-Are there particular rebalancing procedures you've implemented?
-Please share your thoughts with us below.
+What rebalancing procedures have you created?
+Please share your thoughts with us below!